 Be Thankful to Experience the Trail

 Sometimes, it’s important to look at the big picture instead of focusing on suffering in the moment.
 Take the situation and look at it through a timeline while backpacking.
 What it took to get here, experiencing the trail, what is yet to come and how you’ll feel at the end!
 It can help you focus on something else, change your attitude towards the situation and help you figure out the meaning behind booking the trip.
-It can also help pass the time for many hours by doing a breakdown analysis in a constructive way.
+It can also help pass the time for many hours by constructively doing a breakdown analysis.

-Drowning in your own misery isn’t helpful nor will it make you feel great either.
-The power of the mind is HUGE and you need to decide if the weather or whatever it is, is worth giving into in exchange for giving up your happiness.
+Drowning in your own misery isn’t helpful, nor will it make you feel great either.
+The power of the mind is HUGE, and you need to decide if the weather is worth giving in in exchange for your happiness.
 Once you identify how you’ll react to a situation, you’ll realize you have a lot more power than you might have initially thought.

-A new adventure can help you get excited regarding what is yet to come on your backpacking trip.
-Even after a rain storm, there can still be so much to see.
+A new adventure can help you get excited about what is yet to come on your backpacking trip.
+Even after a rainstorm, there can still be so much to see.
 You can wonder what you’ll experience the further you go.
 What will the campsites look like?
 What views will present themselves on top of the next ridge?
-Be excited that you got on the trip and you were able to book the adventure!
+Be excited that you got on the trip, and you were able to book the adventure!
 When you’re in the mountains, know that the weather changes drastically and quickly; rain, snow or sometimes hail can be expected.
 If you don’t end up in a storm, bonus!
 A storm can roll in just as quickly as it can depart.
-Remind yourself that it’s a new adventure to experience so make the best of it to stay positive backpacking in the rain.
+Remind yourself that it’s a new adventure to experience, so make the best of it to staying positive, backpacking in the rain.

 Determination can go a long way.
-Knowing you want to complete the trip, you’ll be way happier if you stay positive through its entirety.
-There’s no point dwelling on the intermittent pouring rain that keeps occurring while you’re backpacking.
+Knowing you want to complete the trip, you’ll be way happier if you stay positive throughout its entirety.
+There’s no point in dwelling on the intermittent pouring rain that keeps occurring while you’re backpacking.

 Refresh at Camp

 What always provides me with comfort is reminding myself that even though I’m soaking wet, once I arrive at camp, I’ll be able to change into something dry!
-It’s quite possible, that even though it was raining while backpacking, the storm might not have hit your campsite and everything is dry there.
-It seems odd but it does happen quite frequently as rain is localized.
+It’s quite possible that even though it was raining while backpacking, the storm might not have hit your campsite, and everything is dry there.
+It might seem odd, but it does happen quite frequently as rain is localized.
 If you’ve packed a tarp to cover a picnic table, at least you’ll be able to eat supper with some protection from the elements.

 Warming up with Fresh Clothing and Making Fires

-I was happy to be able to change into warm clothing after the rain.
-Even if it’s not fresh clean clothing, at least it’s dry!
+I was happy to change into warm clothing after the rain.
+Even if it’s not fresh, clean clothing, at least it’s dry!
 If you’re allowed to make fires where you’re backpacking, that can be a nice addition.
 It can allow you to warm yourself up and even hang up your wet raincoat and pants if the weather clears up.
-In Alberta and British Columbia, it’s unfortunately less common these days with wildfires around.
-If the campsite is fairly dry, you can change out of your soaking wet boots and change into sandals to allow your feet to air out.
+In Alberta and British Columbia, it’s unfortunately less common these days to be able to have a fire at your campsite due to wildfires.
+If the campsite is fairly dry, you can change out of your soaking wet boots and put on sandals to allow your feet to air out.
 I wore a tubular headwear to keep my head warm.

 Hot beverages such as hot chocolate, tea, coffee, or cup-a-soup can be helpful to drink upon arrival at your campsite to help warm yourself up.

 The spacious cooking area was protected by Scott’s tarp in case it started raining on us again.
 With the dense fog in the background, there was potential for more rain.
 We also had our butt pads to help keep our seats warm by creating insulation versus sitting directly on the wet wooden benches.
 They kept our butts dry.
-I would highly recommend bringing a butt pad on backpacking trips.
-I find it to be a life saver for sitting on rocks at lunch time or when the surroundings are all wet and you just want a comfortable place to sit.
+I would highly recommend bringing one on backpacking trips.
+I find it to be a lifesaver for sitting on rocks at lunch time or when the surroundings are all wet and you just want a comfortable place to sit.

 The goal is ultimately to finish the trail.
-Even though it can rain hard and for quite some time, know that the weather changes and it will be nice again!
-Power through those somber hours in the rain that can be non-stop and push yourself to keep going to make it to the finish line!
+Even though it can rain hard and for quite some time, know that the weather changes, and it will be nice again!
+Power through those sombre hours in the rain that can be non-stop, and push yourself to keep going to make it to the finish line!
 Once the rain subsides, you’ll find yourself happy that you were able to stay positive backpacking in the rain!

 It Will Clear Up